Varshini-M/spring-dogadoption-restapi/README.md

 # test-api
-#This repo is a sample repo for rest Api call
+#This repo is a sample repo for rest Api call using spring